14shivangi/terraform-guide/06 - STEP/Secure_Tf.md

 # Ways to Secure Terraform

 Managing **sensitive information** (such as passwords, API keys, and secrets) is a critical part of working with Terraform.
-Below are the **most common and recommended ways** to secure Terraform configuration files and state.
+Below are the **most common and recommended ways** to secure Terraform configuration files and state:

 ##  1. Use the `sensitive` Attribute